 ☞ Table of Contents

 - 10- to 12-cup Bundt pan or fluted tube pan

 - 1 cup hot strongly brewed coffee (decaf works fine)

-- 3 tablespoons instant espresso or coffee powder (preferably instant espresso)
+- 3 tablespoons instant espresso powder or more to taste

 - 2 1/2 teaspoons baking powder

 - 2 sticks (8 oz) unsalted butter chilled and cut into 1/2-inch (12-mm) cubes, plus more for the pan

 - 2 cups superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 4 large eggs at room temperature, separated